onecompiler/docs/php.md

 # PHP Online Compiler

 Write, Run & Share PHP code online using OneCompiler's PHP online compiler for free.
 It's one of the robust, feature-rich online compilers for PHP language, running on the latest version 7.
 Getting started with the OneCompiler's PHP compiler is simple and pretty fast.
-The editor shows sample boilerplate code when you choose language as `PHP`.
-OneCompiler also has reference programs, where you can look for the sample programs and start learning.
-Happy learning!!
+The editor shows sample boilerplate code when you choose language as `PHP` and start coding.
+Happy learning!

 # Taking inputs (stdin)